Geology of Croatia: Dinarides

 Croatia is mostly formed as a part of the Dinarides.
 The Dinaride region lies outside of the Pannonian Basin to the Southwest.
 The Dinarides is a mountain range in Southern and Southeastern Europe, separating the continental Balkan Peninsula from the Adriatic Sea.
 They stretch from Italy in the northwest through Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro.
 The Dinaric Alps extend for approximately 645 km along the western Balkan peninsula from the Julian Alps to the northwest in Italy, downwards to the Šar and Korab massif, where their direction changes.
 The Dinarides are a wide NW-SE fold-and-thrust belt stretching from southwestern Slovenia to Montenegro along the Adriatic coast of Croatia and inland.

 Formation

-The Dinarides formed by subduction and collision processes in the border zone between Europe and Adria tectonic plates.
-The Adria plate is still pushing the Cenozoic carbonate rocks up on top of the Adriatic lithosphere.
+The Dinarides formed by subduction and collision processes in the border zone between Eurasian Plate and Adriatic Plate.
+The Adriatic Plate is still pushing the Cenozoic carbonate rocks up on top of the Adriatic lithosphere.
 Ultramafic ophiolite formed with the opening of a branch of the Tethys Ocean in the Cretaceous, followed by a magmatic activity.
 With continued continental subduction in the Paleogene, uplift began.
 The Adriatic Sea is a carbonate platform structural belt with Mesozoic-Paleogene flysch, chert, and limestone superimposed on it.
 Cenozoic Paleogene rocks unconformably overlie Cretaceous rocks with bauxite, coal and freshwater limestone, overlain by marine limestone from the Eocene and flysch formed in a trough between two carbonate platforms.
 Sandstone, marl, and limestone deposited in basins now beneath the Adriatic Sea during the Neogene.